How to Advertise a Job:

 - List the salary, work hours, benefits offered, and anything else that may be interesting to candidates.

-- Include a short paragraph about the team they'll be working with, the workspace, and company culture.
+- Include a short paragraph about the team they'll be working with, the workspace, and the company culture.

-- Recap reasons candidates should apply.
+- Recap the reasons why candidates should apply.

 Where is the best place to advertise a job vacancy?

 Job advertising refers to the way companies promote job vacancies to attract candidates.
 A job advertisement is an announcement that contains information about a job vacancy.
 It differs from a job description in that it focuses on selling the position and attracting applicants rather than just describing the role.

 How long should I advertise a job for?

 Two to three weeks seems to be the standard practice.
 Most job posting sites keep ads live for 30 days, after which they expire or can be extended.